 Hiring Based on Brand Strategy

 The employees who you hire represent the brand when dealing directly with customers.
-Whether this be face-to-face in a store, or via text in email or social media, that employee is a key part of your branding.
+Whether this is face-to-face in a store, or via text in an email or social media, that employee is a key part of your branding.
 The way they interact, the tone of voice (in person or in writing) – it all should be in line with your branding strategy.
 You should be considering all of this before it even gets to that exchange between customer and employee – it begins at the hiring process.

-Communicate your brand strategy in your job advertisement, interview and hire based on you brand strategy, and provide employees with a copy of your brand strategy.
+Communicate your brand strategy in your job advertisement, interview and hire based on your brand strategy, and provide employees with a copy of your brand strategy.
 Set expectations of employees based on your brand strategy and continually communicate those purposes and values to them.
 Remember Dan from Optus?
 He’s a perfect example of an employee representing a branding and solidifying a brand positively in people’s minds.

 Sure, this seems very contradictory after the emphasis on consistency, but a brand strategy needs to accept that the world is an ever-changing place and there may come a time when you need to rethink your approach.
 The needs of your target audience may change, your target audience may have changed completely, or the industry might have been shaken up by a new development.
 Your company and your brand strategy need to be flexible enough to adapt to these changes, or you’ll be left behind.